Ancestral diet plans support your muscle cells, fat loss, and improved health – but which specific ancestral diet plan is right for you?

 Also outlined are the benefits of carb cycling – and why and when to re-feed your body after a cutting phase.

 What Is an Ancestral Diet?

 An ancestral diet is a plan for eating that is similar to how our ancestors ate before the industrial revolution.

 An ancestral eating plan is a lifestyle diet because its primary purpose is to improve overall health and is designed to be a permanent upgrade in daily eating habits.

 There are many types of ancestral diets, but among the most popular – and effective – are paleo, keto, and raw food vegan.

-Which ancestral diet is better – paleo, keto, or raw food vegan?
-Ancestral diet plans can be highly effective for creating lean muscle in your physique – if you choose the right nutritional regimen to match the unique needs of your body.
+Ancestral diet plans can be highly effective for creating lean muscle in your physique – if you choose the right nutritional regimen to match the unique needs of your body:

-- The paleo diet harks back to humans’ early years as hunter-gatherers – when meat, seafood, vegetables, fruits, seeds, and nuts were common fare.
+- The paleo diet harks back to humans’ early years as hunter-gatherers – when meat, seafood, vegetables, fruits, seeds, and nuts were standard fare.

-- The keto diet harks back to a time before processed, simple carbohydrates were easily available, and emphasizes the consumption of healthy fats – using ketones as the body’s main energy source, as opposed to glucose.
+- The keto diet harks back to a time before processed simple carbohydrates were readily available; this diet emphasizes the consumption of healthy fats – using ketones as the body’s primary energy source, as opposed to glucose.